-Through close collaboration with high schools, the Strategic Partnerships and Workforce Development (SPWD) Division strives to establish strong partnerships that enhance college accessibility for students.
+Through close collaboration with high schools, we strive to establish strong partnerships that enhance college accessibility for students in our community.

 Why Choose Dual Enrollment?